armory3d/sdfgen/README.md

 ./run_linux.sh
 ```

-An included `mesh.obj' file:
+An included `mesh.obj` file:

 ![](viewer/a.png)

-Will currently result in this:
+Currently results into this:

 ![](viewer/b.png)